IAFL European Chapter Young Lawyers' Award 2023

 The winning entry will be published on the IAFL website.
 The entry should not have been published or be under consideration for publication elsewhere, although it can subsequently be published elsewhere with appropriate reference to the IAFL.

-The contributions for consideration in respect of the 11th annual award should be submitted before Friday 14 April 2023.
-Submissions should be sent electronically to Ele Dexter of the IAFL at email@example.com
+The contributions for consideration in respect of the 11th annual award should be submitted by 11.59pm (BST) on Friday 14 April 2023.
+Submissions should be sent electronically to Ele Dexter of the IAFL at firstname.lastname@example.org